shawnmckinney/wicket-sample/README-ENABLE-FORTRESS.md

 ## How to test with security enabled

-1. Here is the user to role assignments:
+1. Here are the user to role assignments:

  ![wicket-sample security policy](src/main/javadoc/doc-files/wicket-sample-security-policy.gif)